clauribeirodevjava/springBasico/README.md

 Com o tempo, a função do Java/Jakarta EE no desenvolvimento de aplicativos evoluiu.
 Nos primórdios do J2EE e do Spring, os aplicativos foram criados para serem implementados em um servidor de aplicativos.
 Hoje, com a ajuda do Spring Boot, os aplicativos são criados de maneira amigável ao Devops e à nuvem, com o contêiner Servlet incorporado e fácil de alterar.
 A partir do Spring Framework 5, um aplicativo WebFlux nem mesmo usa a API do Servlet diretamente e pode ser executado em servidores (como o Netty) que não são contêineres de Servlet.

 A Primavera continua a inovar e a evoluir.
 Além do Spring Framework, existem outros projetos, como Spring Boot, Spring Security, Spring Data, Spring Cloud, Spring Batch, entre outros. É importante lembrar que cada projeto tem seu próprio repositório de código-fonte, rastreador de problemas e cadência de lançamento.
 Consulte spring.io/projects para a lista completa de projetos Spring.

+Design Philosophy
+When you learn about a framework, it’s important to know not only what it does but what principles it follows.
+Here are the guiding principles of the Spring Framework:

+Provide choice at every level.
+Spring lets you defer design decisions as late as possible.
+For example, you can switch persistence providers through configuration without changing your code.
+The same is true for many other infrastructure concerns and integration with third-party APIs.

+Accommodate diverse perspectives.
+Spring embraces flexibility and is not opinionated about how things should be done.
+It supports a wide range of application needs with different perspectives.

+Maintain strong backward compatibility.
+Spring’s evolution has been carefully managed to force few breaking changes between versions.
+Spring supports a carefully chosen range of JDK versions and third-party libraries to facilitate maintenance of applications and libraries that depend on Spring.

+Care about API design.
+The Spring team puts a lot of thought and time into making APIs that are intuitive and that hold up across many versions and many years.

+Set high standards for code quality.
+The Spring Framework puts a strong emphasis on meaningful, current, and accurate javadoc.
+It is one of very few projects that can claim clean code structure with no circular dependencies between packages.

+Feedback and Contributions
+For how-to questions or diagnosing or debugging issues, we suggest using Stack Overflow.
+Click here for a list of the suggested tags to use on Stack Overflow.
+If you’re fairly certain that there is a problem in the Spring Framework or would like to suggest a feature, please use the GitHub Issues.

+If you have a solution in mind or a suggested fix, you can submit a pull request on Github.
+However, please keep in mind that, for all but the most trivial issues, we expect a ticket to be filed in the issue tracker, where discussions take place and leave a record for future reference.

+For more details see the guidelines at the CONTRIBUTING, top-level project page.

+Getting Started
+If you are just getting started with Spring, you may want to begin using the Spring Framework by creating a Spring Boot-based application.
+Spring Boot provides a quick (and opinionated) way to create a production-ready Spring-based application.
+It is based on the Spring Framework, favors convention over configuration, and is designed to get you up and running as quickly as possible.

+You can use start.spring.io to generate a basic project or follow one of the "Getting Started" guides, such as Getting Started Building a RESTful Web Service.
+As well as being easier to digest, these guides are very task focused, and most of them are based on Spring Boot.
+They also cover other projects from the Spring portfolio that you might want to consider when solving a particular problem.